fatih-ilhan/fatih-ilhan.github.io/_publications/THCNN.md

 ## Abstract
-In this paper, we propose a new deep learning based model that uses convolutional neural networks for spatiotemporal crime prediction.
+<div style="text-align: justify">In this paper, we propose a new deep learning
+based model that uses convolutional neural networks for spatiotemporal crime prediction.
 To learn the temporal pattern of crime events, we employ a temporally hierarchical structure that